Research

 • Official Version

-• Justin and I were interviewed on this paper (here) and (here).
+• Justin and I discuss this paper (here) and (here).

 (14) Belief, Faith, and Hope: On the Rationality of Long-Term Commitment.
 (2021).
 Mind.
 130(517): 35–57.